GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/latency/index.md

 {% Partial 'privacy-sandbox/protected-audience-rename-banner.njk' %}

-It's in everyone's best interest to make sure Protected Audience API operates efficiently.
+It's in everyone's best interest to make sure the Protected Audience API operates efficiently.

 * People browsing the web want sites to load quickly.
-This means developers should build with Protected Audience API efficiently as to not overutilize limited device resources, like compute or network resources, that are necessary to load sites and their embedded ads.
+This means developers should build with the Protected Audience API efficiently as to not overutilize limited device resources, like compute or network resources, that are necessary to load sites and their embedded ads.
 * Publishers want their sites to load quickly, providing users an efficient and